baxi-warm-at-home-banner

 The Boiler Upgrade Scheme

 The Boiler Upgrade Scheme is another government grant aimed to support with the cost of replacing traditional boilers with a low-carbon option, such as an air source heat pump.
-The grant provides up to £7 500, which is deducted from installer quotes.
+Current grant funding, subject to eligibility and any change is £7500, which is deducted from quotes for the homeowner.
+There is also a temporary rural uplift effective from 21st July 2026 until March 2027, of £1500 that applies to properties replacing existing LPG or oil heating.
+This brings the total grant available to £9,000.
+Please visit the website for more information and to check for eligibility.

 Like many similar grants, the Boiler Upgrade Scheme is subject to eligibility.
-Typically, this will include whether you own your property, if you have a valid EPC, and the type of heating system that you have.
+Typically, this will include criteria such as whether you own your property, the type of heating system that you have, and whether the installation has been funded by other sources of public funds.

-A final key requirement for the Boiler Upgrade Scheme is that your installer needs to be certified under the Microgeneration Certification Scheme.
-This is a vital mark of quality and allows you to be assured that the installation has been done to the highest standard.
+Another requirement to access the Boiler Upgrade Scheme, is that your installer needs to be certified under the Microgeneration Certification Scheme (MCS).
+This is an important quality mark providing peace of mind that the installation has been completed to the highest standard.

 Government discounts for winter energy bills

-Local councils may also have their own, unique support programmes, such as the Household Support Fund, which can help if you are struggling with living essentials including energy and water bills.
+Local councils may have their own, unique support programmes, which can help if you are struggling with living essentials including energy and water bills.
 Be sure to contact your local authority to see what you may be entitled to.

 Steps to improving home energy efficiency all-year round